katerinaelsasser/NailDeck/README.md

 I wanted to style the website with icons.
 The icons I wanted to feature must include some pirate themed icons, such as skull and cross bones.

 - The for the log in icon on the navbar has two icons.
-One for then the user is not logged in (which is the skull) and the other for when they are logged in (which is the skull and cross bones).
+One for then the user is not logged in (the icon is `user`) and when the user is logged in (the icon is a skull and cross bone called `skull-crossbones`).

 ### Colours